2022 Capital Levy

 Cost of BTA V

-The total levy amount would be $783 million over six years.
-The levy would be collected from 2023-2028.
-If approved, property owners would continue to pay for a BTA capital levy when the BTA IV levy expires in 2022.
+BTA V will raise $783 million over six years — 2023-2028.
+Property owners will continue to pay for a BTA capital levy when the BTA IV levy expires in 2022.
 The replacement rate is estimated to be 47 cents per $1,000 of assessed property value.
 The rate approved by voters in 2016 was 43 cents per $1,000 of assessed property value.
+More information on this funding amount can be found in our Frequently Asked Questions.

 BTA V Projects